Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

 If you have trouble installing this module, or just simply do not want to install it, you can also just clone the module in the 'slgsw' directory and put the module into your project's directory.

 #### Importing
-Importing the module is easy, all you need do is just type in the first line:
+Importing the module is easy, all you need to do is just type in the first line:

     from slgsw import slgsw